Podcast Episode 1

 [00:51:35] Host: You've been listening to Calvin, Craig, Rob Manning, Andy Speicher and Johnathon Caldwell.
 And they are space makers.
 Whether you're a software engineer, systems, engineer, finance, or HR professional, we need space makers like you to make the seemingly impossible missions a reality.
 Please visit this episodes show notes to learn more about NASA, JPL, and the missions they mentioned in this episode or the careers available at Lockheed Martin.

-[00:52:03] If you enjoyed this show, please like, and subscribe so others can find us and follow along for more out-of-this-world stories.
-For Lockheed Martin space headquartered in Littleton, Colorado.
-Join us on the next episode.
-As we introduce you to more space makers.
+[00:52:03] If you enjoyed this show, please like and subscribe so others can find us and follow along for more out-of-this-world stories from Lockheed Martin Space headquartered in Littleton, Colorado.
+Join us on the next episode as we introduce you to more space makers.

 [00:52:24] Space Makers is a production of Lockheed Martin Space.